corbtastik/atlas-osb/README.md

 Feel free to use K8s on the public cloud or simply use Minikube which is perfect for this sample.
 Configure cpu, memory and vm-driver for your tastes and start Minikube using the `start.sh` script.

 **Note:** If you're willing to pay a little money then I'd highly recommend buying a license for [VMware Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) which will vastly improve your local devOps experience running VMs.
-Virtualbox will work but as one great devOps professional said "Virtualbox is for little kids and VMware Fusion is for grown-ups"...I'm paraphrasing but that's close.
+Virtualbox will work but as one great devOps professional said "Virtualbox is for little kids and VMware Fusion is for bigger kids with a job"...I'm paraphrasing but that's close.

 Configure cpu, memory and vm-driver for your tastes and start Minikube.